Chocolate Pastry Cream

 Instructions

-- To a large heat proof bowl add the flour, corn starch, sugar, cocoa powder, and salt and whisk to combine.
+- Combine dry ingredients and eggs – To a medium sized heavy bottomed stainless-steel pot, add the corn starch, sugar, cocoa powder and salt and use a whisk to combine.
 Add the egg yolks and whisk until smooth.

 Can these be frozen?